MVukanichh/MVsCS2Config/.github/README.md

 > [!NOTE]
 > While it's both intended to and recommended to edit configs provided in this template, it is also possible to use them as-is, since MVukanichh's CS2 Config(s) strive to have out-of-box optimized and (hopefully) best configured settings.

+> [!IMPORTANT]
+> As of 15th of February 2024, Counter-Strike 2 switched to new scancode-based binds system, which are linked to scan-codes of keys and not their names.
+>
+> The crosshair is designed for a 2560x1080 resolution.
+Experience with it may vary on different resolutions, and further editing of it might be needed.

 ---

 <!-- GETTING STARTED -->